princessadentan/voice-ai-investment-thesis/README.md

 ---

-**Thesis in one line**
+**Thesis TL;DR**
-The winners will be vertical applications that act in core systems, hit sub-250ms latency, and deliver measurable, audited business outcomes.
+The voice winners will be vertical applications that act in core systems, hit sub-250ms latency, and deliver measurable, audited business outcomes.

 ---